academe/sugarrestapi/README.md

     $entry_data = $accounts->getFields();

+The setQuery() method simply injects SQL diectly into the WHERE clause of the query run on the CRM.
+It is not parsed or processed in any way to protect the CRM database.
+You also need to know the raw database column and table names to use it.
+It's nasty, it's very insecure (I've seen mail client archiving plugins using it, and getting quoting and escaping totally wrong, resulting in server-side SQL errors), but it's all we have to put any kind of conditions on the query.
+Ideally I would like to replace this inserted string with a query object of some sort, supporting bind-variables and handling all that stuff, and also being able to parse the query enough to recognise when there are issues with string quoting or calling functions in a query.

 There is now an Entry class used for a SugarCRM entry - a single record from a module.
 It can be used like this: